 - Low-value and non-urgent SEPA credit transfers are cleared through STEP2 same day.

-- Credit transfers used for payroll, supplier and third-party transactions.
+- Credit transfers are used for payroll, supplier and third-party transactions.

-- The SEPA Credit Transfers (SCT) scheme is used for retail transactions and is available for urgent and high-priority payments (no maximum threshold) within the SEPA.
+- The SEPA Instant Credit Transfers (SCT Inst) scheme is used for retail transactions and is available for urgent and high-priority payments (no maximum threshold) within the SEPA.

-- Direct debits used for low-value, regular payments such as utility bills.
+- Used for low-value, regular payments such as utility bills.

 - The SEPA Direct Debit (SDD) scheme is used for urgent and high-priority retail payments (no maximum threshold) within the SEPA.
 It is mandatory for all banks in the Eurozone to offer SDD facilities and banks outside of the Eurozone are required to accept SDD transactions.

-- SEPA SDD transactions cleared same day through STEP2.
+- SEPA SDD transactions are cleared same day through STEP2.

-- Payment cards are becoming increasingly popular.
-Payment cards transactions accounted for 59% of the volume of cashless payments (excluding electronic money payments).
+- Payment cards are most commonly used for low-value transactions.
+Payment card transactions accounted for 61% of the volume of cashless payments (excluding electronic money payments), but less than 1% of total value.

 - The main payment card brands are Visa and MasterCard, although American Express and Diners Club credit cards also have a presence.
 All payment cards are SEPA- and Europay, MasterCard and Visa (EMV)-compliant.

-- Card payments are mostly processed through SIX Payment Services (card-processing company with major presence in Switzerland, Austria and Luxembourg), except American Express and Diners Club, which use their international card schemes.
+- Card payments are mainly processed through SIX Payment Services (a card-processing company with major operations in Switzerland, Austria and Luxembourg), except American Express and Diners Club, which use their international card schemes.

 - All the major banks as well as online e-payment providers (such as Paypal, Cashcloud and Saferpay) offer online and mobile payment services.